What Christmas was like the year you were born

 1953: Eartha Kitt's 'Santa Baby' takes over the airwaves

 A new Christmas song hit the airwaves in 1953, setting the tone for the decade.
 Eartha Kitt's rendition of the Christmas classic has been copied countless times since, including by the likes of Madonna.

-A new gift for milder temperatures arrived in 1954, with the invention of the Wiffle Ball.
-A father looking for a safer way for his son to play baseball without breaking the neighbor’s windows invented the light version of a baseball.
+A new gift for milder temperatures arrived in 1954, with the invention of the Wiffle ball.
+A father looking for a safer way for his son to play baseball without breaking the neighbor's windows invented a lighter version of a baseball.
 Unsurprisingly, the adaptation was a hit.

 1955: NORAD tracks Santa across the world

 Helping millions of children around the world believe for a little longer, an American Air Defense colonel started a tradition that carries on to this day on Christmas Eve in 1955.
 Thanks to a clerical error, he was connected to a little girl who wanted to know if Santa was real and how his rounds were going.
 The colonel told her, and a tradition was born.

 1956: Pogo sticks